Grate-Oracle-Lewot/GrateCrystal/README.md

 - "Game Boy PC" obtained from Bill in Ecruteak, letting you access the PC anywhere (but you get a "no signal" message inside caves)
 - New key items obtained throughout the game that can perform the out-of-battle functions of HM moves without the need for the move (but you still need the corresponding badge)
 - New fishing rod, the Odd Rod, hooks rare Pokémon like Omanyte and Kabuto
-- "Link Voucher" for evolving Pokémon that evolve by trade
 - New held items that each completely prevent a specific status condition
 - Type boost held items now boost their type's power by 19% instead of 10%
 - Most Berries renamed for flavor